JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 or be exported transitively (see below).

 By default, export works non-transitively.
 If a library `foo` depending on library `bar` is exported, only methods of `foo` will be added in the output framework.
-This behaviour can by changed by the `transitiveExport` flag.
+This behaviour can be changed by the `transitiveExport` flag.

 <div class="multi-language-sample" data-lang="groovy">
 <div class="sample" markdown="1" theme="idea" mode='groovy'>